 Receiving an early diagnosis for Alzheimer’s disease will give your mother or father time to participate in financial decisions.
 It’s important to take the time to write a living will to ensure medical decisions are recorded for the future.
 A living will is a legal document that states preferred medical treatments to combat future physical and mental problems.
 If you have a family member with Alzheimer’s disease, collaborate with him or her to create a financial strategy for home health care or long term care placement.

 The latest medications that are approved by the United States Food and Drug Administration for Alzheimer’s disease are designed to maintain an individual’s mental health.
 Unfortunately, there are no medications available to prevent the formation of the disease or cure it.
-However, detecting Alzheimer’s disease early will give you time to research and test various types of treatment methods that are available.
+However, early Alzheimer’s detection will give you time to research and test various types of treatment methods that are available.
 Some people will respond positively to specific types of medications while other individuals will require a different type of treatment.

 Join other people in the Alzheimer’s community to spread awareness about the signs and symptoms of Alzheimer’s disease.
 Encourage your friends and family to make donations toward studies that are dedicated to treating this type of dementia.

-Ordinary signs of Alzheimer’s disease include poor retention skills, memory loss, challenges in solving problems, difficulty with speaking, and disorientation with time or location.
+Ordinary early signs of Alzheimer’s disease include poor retention skills, memory loss, challenges in solving problems, difficulty with speaking, and disorientation with time or location.
 Although poor short-term memory is a symptom of Alzheimer’s disease, issues with retention may be caused by a different type of medical condition.
 Types of medical conditions that can negatively impact memory include normal pressure hydrocephalus and urinary tract infections.
 In addition, poor short-term memory is a symptom of various types of medications that are utilized to treat anxiety disorders.
+Detecting the signs of Alzheimer’s disease early will allow you to confirm whether or not you have this type of dementia or other types of medical conditions, such as normal pressure hydrocephalus.

 Visiting a neurologist to detect Alzheimer’s disease early allows for the time necessary to sign up for clinical trials.
 There are a large number of clinical trials conducted each year that are designed to test new medications for Alzheimer’s and dementia.
 Various types of clinical studies only accept candidates that have received an early diagnosis of Alzheimer’s disease.
 To ensure eligibility for the latest trials, it’s important to receive a diagnosis.